 3 Reasons to Avoid the Urge to Pull Your Money Out of the Market

-During periods of economic uncertainty, it can be tempting to throw up your hands in an “I give up!” gesture and pull your money out of the market.
+During periods of economic uncertainty, it can be tempting to throw your hands up in an “I give up!” gesture and pull your money out of the market.
 Sometimes, it just seems easier to hoard cash rather than continue stressing about fluctuations in your investment returns.

 #1 – Time in the market smooths out the volatility of returns.